 - 6 TB unsalted butter, sliced into 1-inch pieces and softened

-- 1/2 cup heavy cream
+- ½ cup heavy cream

 - 2 tsp flaky sea salt

-- In a heavy saucepan, place sugar in an even layer.
+- In a deep saucepan, place sugar in an even layer.
 Heat sugar over medium-high heat, whisking frequently.
 Once sugar starts melting down, whisk continuously until all the clumps are melted into liquid (this can happen quickly, so watch carefully that the sugar doesn't burn.
 See video in original article for visual.)

-If you can’t find flaky sea salt, you can use coarse kosher salt in a pinch.
+- If you can’t find flaky sea salt, you can use coarse kosher salt in a pinch.

-Caramel sauce can be kept in an airtight glass jar in fridge for up to a month.
+- Caramel sauce can be kept in an airtight glass jar in fridge for up to a month.
 Great for gift-giving, too.

-Chilled caramel sauce may need slight reheating in microwave before drizzling.
+- Chilled caramel sauce may need slight reheating in microwave before drizzling.